jvalue/jayvee/rfc/0010-constraint-expressions/README.md

 #### DenylistConstraint
 ```
-constraint NoPrimaryColors on text =
+constraint NoPrimaryColors on text:
   not (value == "red" or value == "blue" or value == "yellow");

 // alternative
-constraint NoPrimaryColors on text =
+constraint NoPrimaryColors on text:
   value != "red" and
   value != "blue" and
   value != "yellow";